-Feedback form

-To help maintain the present level of quality and uand the information given in this manual, I would lib gestions.
-Section: user-friendliness of the DAF Bodybuilders' Guidelines ke to submit the following recommendations and/or sug-
+Feedback form To help maintain the present level of quality and user-friendliness of the DAF Bodybuilders' Guidelines and the information given in this manual, I would like to submit the following recommendations and/or suggestions.
+Section: Subject: Suggestions: Please send to: Sender: DAF Trucks N.V.
+Truck Logistics, Sales Engineering dept. Building C0801100 Hugo van der Goeslaan

-Subject:

-Suggestions:

-Suggestions.

-0 1

-Please send to: DAF Trucks N.V.
-Sender:

-Truck Logistics, Sales Engineering dept.

-Building C0801100

-Hugo van der Goeslaan PO Box 90065

-5600 PT

-Eindhoven

 Fax: +31 (0) 40 2143924